 E46 3 Series 320Cd

 E46 3 Series 318Ci

 A BMW E46 GM5 module repair can help cure erratic door locking, power window malfunctions and windshield wiper system failure.

 It is an uncomfortable truth that age is starting to take its toll on many key electronics in our wonderful E46 3 series cars.
-When we realize that a good portion of the E46s ever produced are now over 20 years old, it becomes easier to understand why systems are starting to fail.
-Time, environmental conditions, driving habits, poor battery maintenance and improper charging are slowly degrading electronic control modules, often causing an array of malfunctioning systems in their wake.
+When we realize that a good portion of the E46s ever produced is now over 20 years old, it becomes easier to understand why systems are starting to fail.
+Time, environmental conditions, driving habits, poor battery maintenance, and improper charging are slowly degrading electronic control modules, often causing an array of malfunctioning systems in their wake.

 One of the more notorious electronic controllers known for malfunctioning in the BMW E46 is the GM5 module.
 The BMW E46 GM5 module (also known as the body control module, general control module or ZKE) directly controls many key systems in the 3 series vehicle including:

 - Central locking system and trunk/tailgate release